ysig/GraKeL/README.md

 Contributing
 ============
-For learning how to read to integrate your own kernel, please read section *Write your own kernel* inside the package [documentation][doc].
+For learning how to integrate your own kernel, please read section *Write your own kernel* inside the package [documentation][doc].
 For contributing to the GraKeL project, please read section *contributing* inside the package [documentation][doc].